 "Other differences arise because the EOS R is designed for more ambitious users.
 So it has a sensor with more megapixels, and it supports advanced features such as High Frame Rate movies, 10-bit C-Log output via HDMI, and Dual Pixel RAW.
 The EOS RP also doesn't have the EOS R's multi-function touch bar or an OLED display panel on the top of the body; instead, the EOS RP has a more familiar mode dial.

-"On the other hand, the EOS RP introduces some exciting features for the first time, such as focus bracketing, and Eye AF while continuous focusing in Servo AF mode (now also available for the EOS R with the free Firmware 1.20 update).
+"On the other hand, the EOS RP introduces some exciting features for the first time, such as focus bracketing, and Eye AF while continuous focusing in Servo AF mode (available for the EOS R with Firmware 1.20 update).
 It also offers slightly different Picture Styles and AF mode options.